Logos-Cell-Stewardship-and-Support/kelp-islands/README.md

 ---

-📍 Regional Hodes (Logos Cells)
+📍 Regional Ndes (Logos Cells)

-Kelp Island is organized around regional hodes, which function as independent Logos-aligned cells exploring specific geographic or bioregional use cases.
+Kelp Island is organized around regional nodes, which function as independent Logos-aligned cells exploring specific geographic or bioregional use cases.
 Each hode can be run independently, fork shared models, and customize their simulation logic based on local goals.

 Examples: